Shimizu-Technology/shimizu-order-suite/docs/pundit_authorization.md

 # Pundit Authorization System

-This document provides an overview of the Pundit-based authorization system in Hafaloha, explaining how policy classes are used to implement fine-grained access control.
+This document provides an overview of the Pundit-based authorization system in Shimizu Order Suite, explaining how policy classes are used to implement fine-grained access control.

 ## Overview

-Hafaloha uses the Pundit gem to implement a comprehensive policy-based authorization system.
+Shimizu Order Suite uses the Pundit gem to implement a comprehensive policy-based authorization system.
 This approach provides several benefits:

 1. **Centralized Authorization Logic**: All authorization rules are defined in policy classes, making them easy to maintain and update
 2. **Fine-grained Access Control**: Permissions can be defined at the action level for each resource